 Foreigners can buy real estate or property in Turkey in their own name.
 According to the current cadaster law, this must be within the boundaries of a municipality.
 There are a few details to consider before buying a property: such as complete clarification of the ownership structure, energetic condition of the house or apartment as well as construction quality and condition of the interior outfittings.

-If you want to buy a high quality property, you should start with the three L!
-Location, location and location!
+If you want to buy a high-quality property, you should start with the three L!
+Location, location, and location!
 High-value properties have a good location.
-Afterwards, it is important to assess whether the property as a whole deserves the rating of high quality or whether it is just a well-equipped average property.
-If a property stands out due to its location, equipment and architecture, this sometimes results in a price that can no longer be reasonably understood using the standard criteria of profitability calculation.
+Afterward, it is important to assess whether the property as a whole deserves the rating of high quality or whether it is just a well-equipped average property.
+If a property stands out due to its location, equipment, and architecture, this sometimes results in a price that can no longer be reasonably understood using the standard criteria of profitability calculation.
 However, it then is also reasonable to expect that the property - given it is well looked after - can be sold again at a high price in the future.

 3. Questions that interested parties should ask